pureooze/pureooze.github.io/src/blog/posts/2025-10-07-memory-bank-labels-in-html.md

 </div>
 ```

-The `aria-labelledby` [attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-labelledby) is similar to `aria-label` but instead of providing an accessible name it references other elements on a page to provide it.
+The `aria-labelledby` [attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-labelledby) references another element on the page to provide an accessible label.
 Note that `aria-labelledby` takes priority over ALL other methods of providing accessible names.

 ```html
 <span id="my-label">A label</span>